 This bike tour is guaranteed to surprise you.
 You will encounter four noble residences on the 40-kilometre-long cycle tour.
 Your starting point at the Haus Nottbeck manor, just outside Oelde, gets you in the right mood for the day's experiences.
 Romantic and imposing historical buildings, embedded in a charming landscape with ancient orchards and plum orchards.
 Two former state garden shows and one of the most beautiful panoramic views in the region will have you dreaming of this cycle tour for a long time.

 We take a close look at the Haus Nottbeck manor at the end of the cycle tour.
-First you climb the metres in the direction of Stromberg.
-Your efforts will definitely be rewarded - but there aren't that many metres in altitude after all.
-The panoramic view from the small pilgrimage site over the Münsterland is unique.
+First you ride up a small hill towards Stromberg.
+The panoramic view from the small place of pilgrimage over the Münsterland is unique.
 The perfect moment for a first rest.

 The Stromberg plum, a small variety of plum, has become quite famous.
 From the magnificent blossom in April to the harvest in September, about 15,000 plum trees enchant the landscape.
 No wonder that the area around the Stromberg castle ruins is a popular destination for excursions.
 The plum became native to Stromberg in 1790.
 More than 220 years later, the EU has granted the Stromberg plum the status of a Protected Designation of Origin.